 “Laitila Kälvemark is a master of summarising the essential: the reader can fill in the blanks with their own intuitions.
 Only flashes of the characters are shown, much remains behind the curtain.
 The style is even more compact than that of Lena Andersson, but it is impressive in the same way.
 The reader’s curiosity and interpretation are guided only through hints, but the hints hit you like a sledgehammer.” – Helsingin Sanomat newspaper

-“Laitila Kälvemark’s first novel Karkulahti, which was published the year before last, already revealed the particularly touching way in which the writer views people: realistically but with love – at the same time gloomily and with warmth.
+“Laitila Kälvemark’s first novel Of Stones and Silence (Karkulahti), which was published the year before last, already revealed the particularly touching way in which the writer views people: realistically but with love – at the same time gloomily and with warmth.
 Amidst all that is ugly and cold, The Seventh Spring also exudes hope and a feeling of anticipation: all of the narrators seem to believe that something better is still ahead.” – Aamulehti newspaper, Finland

 “In Tiina Laitila Kälvemark’s novel, arrows of irony fly in many directions. (…) The Seventh Spring reveals its characters’ pasts in small, stimulating doses.” – Kaleva newspaper, Finland